 Bearded and hirsute to a man – Kelly's chiselled facial features were framed by an unruly shock of blazing red hair and red goatee beard – The Dubliners in image, repertoire, and delivery were irreverent and iconoclastic.
 Drawing on the tradition of Dublin street song and popular poetry – unsentimental, wittily satiric, and macabre – they established such material as a valid constituent of Irish musical culture, amid the contemporary revival and commercialisation of Irish traditional and folk music.
 Kelly's contributions to the band's repertoire ranged over numerous folk genres, including not only rowdy Dublin street song (‘Monto’) and Irish rebel songs, but traditional love ballads of Ireland, England, and Scotland; work songs from fishing boats, factories, railways, and mines; contemporary and historic political protest songs about war, the arms race, racism, and trade-union struggles.
 He recorded MacColl's ‘Dirty old town’, the American Wobbly anthem ‘Joe Hill’, and Robert Burns's Jacobite song ‘Parcel of rogues’.
 With clear, powerful voice, and meticulous diction, he sang with passion and deep conviction.
 After hearing him singing informally in the Bailey pub, poet Patrick Kavanagh (qv) requested that Kelly interpret his poem ‘Raglan Road’.
 Remaining a committed socialist, Kelly was especially associated with CND, and the anti-Vietnam-war and anti-apartheid movements.
 Both individually and with The Dubliners, he gave numerous benefit performances on such issues as travellers’ rights, public housing, trade-union organising, and civil rights in Northern Ireland.
 His bitter polemical poem, ‘For what died the sons of Róisín?’, was recorded, recited at concerts, and published as a broadsheet (1970).
 Outspoken and charismatic, he was the foremost exemplar in Ireland of the idealism and left-wing political radicalism that characterised much of the popular music of the 1960s.

 Amid the deepening crisis in Northern Ireland, The Dubliners released the provocatively titled LP Revolution (autumn 1970); produced by Derry-born Phil Coulter, who introduced piano and bass guitar to some of the arrangements, the album aroused controversy both for its politics and production values.
 The 1971 single ‘Free the people’, an anti-internment anthem co-written by Coulter, reached number two on the Irish charts.
 The Dubliners were refused permission to stage a concert at Long Kesh internment camp (December 1971), and cancelled a concert in Lancashire when they refused to delete two Irish rebel songs from their repertoire (1972).
-The continuing collaboration with Coulter resulted in another album, Plain and simple (1973), and two of Kelly's most moving recordings: ‘The town I loved so well’ (written for him by Coulter), and ‘Scorn not his simplicity’, Coulter's tribute to his own handicapped child, which Kelly only once performed in public, regarding Dubliners’ concerts as too raucous for such a deeply felt personal statement.
+The continuing collaboration with Coulter resulted in another album, Plain and simple (1973), and two of Kelly's most moving recordings: ‘The town I loved so well’ (written for him by Coulter), and ‘Scorn not his simplicity’, Coulter's tribute to his own child with Down's syndrome, which Kelly only once performed in public, regarding Dubliners’ concerts as too raucous for such a deeply felt personal statement.

 Kelly acted in the 1969 Dublin theatre festival, playing the role of Sergeant Kite in ‘The Mullingar recruits’, an adaptation of the 1706 comedy ‘The recruiting officer’ by George Farquhar (qv).
 In the 1972 festival, The Dubliners joined the Abbey theatre company in ‘Richard's cork leg’, a pastiche compiled from an unfinished play and other unpublished works by Brendan Behan (qv); though slated by most critics, the production enjoyed healthy runs in Dublin, Cork, and London.
 In March 1973 in the Gaiety theatre Kelly had the first of several stints as King Herod in the musical ‘Jesus Christ superstar’.
 His wife, Deirdre O'Connell, opened the Focus theatre (1967), of which Kelly was a founding member and a major financial backer.
 He himself studied the Stanislavski method as a technique useful to him as a singer, instilling discipline, relaxation, and concentration in performance.
 The couple, who had no children, separated by 1970.
 Kelly's partner from 1976 was Madeleine Seiler of Heidelberg, Germany, with whom he resided in Ranelagh.
 A voracious reader of books, newspapers, and magazines, he played golf for recreation, and enjoyed all the arts.